 area: 7,095 sq. mi (18,376 sq km), a little smaller than the state of New Jersey (my birthplace).

 products include: textiles, chemicals, paper, processed food, wine, industrial machinery, eyeglasses, gold jewelry, shoes, wearing apparel, furniture, engineering.
 The Veneto region produces 15% of all Italy's manufactured output, and exports more than Greece and Portugal combined.
 Eighty percent of Italian-made eyeglasses, 90% of the world's high fashion shoes for women, 95% of those made for men, 65% of the world's ski boots, and 70% of Italian sport shoes are manufactured in the Veneto.
 Diesel, Benetton, De Longhi, Zamperla, Geox, and Luxottica (owners of Oakley, Ray-Ban, Lens Crafters, Pearl Vision Center, and Sunglass Hut), and Segafredo coffee (sponsor of the Trek cycling team) are among the region's best known companies.
-Asiago and Piave cheeses, and Prosecco and Amerone wines are other well known products.
+Asiago and Piave cheeses, and Prosecco and Amerone wines are other well known products, as are Aperol--and the .

 Even the word ciao is a Veneto "product," originally meaning "your slave" (in the sense of "at your service") in the Veneto language (the true spoken language of the Veneto).